Careem07/ITI-Backup-Notes/OOP.md

    calling the method with float parameter2 raises an error: call of overloaded ‘method(double)’ is ambiguous but calling the method with int parameter is fine

- - If virtual only in parent (Rect) and the pointer from grandparent(geoShape)point to child this is not dynamic binding geoShape*p = &Square s => implement from geoShape.
+ - If virtual keyword only in parent (Rect) and the pointer from grandparent(geoShape)point to child this is not dynamic binding geoShape*p = &Square s => implement from geoShape.
   Rect *p = & Square s => implement from Square. geoShape*p = &Rect r => implement from geoShape.